High Street, St Albans, AL3 4EL

 Pay-and-display public car parks are signposted throughout the town centre and they are only a short walk away from the Clock Tower.

 Unfortunately the Clock Tower is not wheelchair or buggy accessible or for those who experience claustrophobia.
 The climb up to the top is via 93 very narrow and steep steps.
+For more details please visit the DisabledGo website>.

 A paper by F G Kitton on the origin and history of the Clock Tower is available from The St Albans and Hertfordshire Architectural & Archaeological Society's website.